 That way you have the flexibility to control your destiny without taking unnecessary risks.

-New Insights life coach training involves some 300 hours of study, preparation and practice in total and will prepare you, thoroughly, to become a life coach with everything you need to build a successful practice.
+The New Insights life coach certification training involves a total of some 300 hours of study and practice.
+It offers very thorough preparation to become a life coach with everything you need to build a successful practice.

-Our certification programme will probably take you somewhere between 9 and 15 months to complete if you can allocate roughly 3 to 5 hours a week to it.
+The New Insights Life Coach Training and Certification Programme will most probably take you somewhere between 9 and 18 months to complete if you can allocate roughly 4 to 8 hours a week to it.

-By far the majority of people who become life coaches start their own life coaching practices rather than look for employment.
+The great majority of life coaches start their own life coaching practices rather than look for employment.

 And why not?